jetstream-cloud/js2docs/docs/general/manilaOpenstack.md

     | properties   |                                          |
     +--------------+------------------------------------------+

-The access rule is active and you can use the access_key generate above.
+The access rule is active and you can use the `access_key` generated above.